Music & Entertainment

 Frequently Asked Questions

-How do artist management companies value themselves for insurance?
+How do artist management companies value themselves for insurance purposes?

 What happens to management contracts when a manager dies?